 - Be utilized in the manner anticipated

-Who Should Participate in (Home) Office Ergonomics Training?
+Who Should Participate in Remote (Home) Office Ergonomics Training?

 Look beyond employees.
 Include your supervisors, IT, facilities, and purchasing all who have a vital role in your (remote) ergonomics program.
 If they don’t participate in training, then your program could be in jeopardy of failing.
 Training puts everyone on the same page.
 To not know and understand ergonomics is a failure of leadership.
 Don’t pass that on to your employees.